Nonparametric Estimation of Mediation Effects with A General Treatment: Monte Carlo Simulation

-In Scenario I, there is an interaction effect between $T$ and $\boldsymbol{M}$, with the outcome model being linear.
-Scenario II considers a nonlinear outcome model; however, there is no interaction effect, implying that the direct and indirect effects are homogeneous, that is, $\mu(t,t)-\mu(t',t)=\mu(t,t')-\mu(t',t')$ and $\mu(t,t)-\mu(t,t')=\mu(t',t)-\mu(t',t')$.
-In Scenario III, there is an interaction effect, with the outcome model being nonlinear.
-The true dose-response functions are \begin{itemize} \item Scenario I: $\mu(t,t') = 0.3t+0.09t'+0.15 tt'$. \item Scenario II: $\mu(t,t') = 0.3t+0.09t'+0.25 t^3$. \item Scenario III: $\mu(t,t') = 0.3t+0.09t'+0.15 tt'+0.25 t^3$. \end{itemize} In all the scenarios, we set the sample size $N=500$ and $1000$.
-The Monte Carlo trials are repeated for $500$ times.
-We set $t'=0$ and let $t$ vary over the interval $[-1.5,0)\cup (0,1.5]$.
-Specifically, we set $t$ equal to the grid points $\mathcal{G}_r:=\{-1.5,-1.4,...,-0.1, 0.1,...,1.4,1.5\}$.
 To evaluate the performance, we compare the proposed estimators, the covariate-balancing series (CBS) estimators in \eqref{def:CBS} and the covariate-balancing kernel (CBK) regression estimators in \eqref{def:CBK}, with the alternative estimators established in the literature.
 Specifically, we estimate the weighting functions in both CBS and CBK estimators using the power series.
 The smoothing parameters are selected by the data-driven method described in Section \ref{sec:tunning}.

 The alternative competitors considered here are the nonparametric weighting kernel (NWK) and semiparametric weighting kernel (SWK) estimators produced by \cite{hsu2018direct} and the linear ordinary least squares (OLS) regression estimators used in the simulation study of \citet[][Section~5]{hsu2018direct}.
 In particular, SWK (incorrectly) assumes the conditional distributions of $T$ given $\boldsymbol{X}$ and $T$ given $(\boldsymbol{M},\boldsymbol{X})$ are both normal and estimates the distribution parameters using maximum likelihood.
 OLS estimates the direct and indirect treatment effects by linearly regressing the observed mediator on the observed treatment and covariates and linearly regressing the observed outcome on the observed mediator, treatment and covariates, respectively.
 Thus, for nonlinear models, OLS is biased.